pvroegh/Deaphbockz-dotnet/README.md

 and boot natively from this disk.
 Only the drive is virtual, the rest is all running natively, which means better performance.

-### Used software
+### Used software:
-- Convert-WindowsImage Powershell script to convert a Windows .iso to .vhdx.
+Convert-WindowsImage Powershell script to convert a Windows .iso to .vhdx.
 Source can be found here: https://github.com/x0nn/Convert-WindowsImage.

-### Prerequisites
+### Prerequisites:
 - A genuine Windows Installation Media (WIM) .iso file.
 Can be downloaded from Microsoft or my.visualstudio.com if you have a Visual Studio Subscription.
 - A genuine Windows Product Key for the edition of Windows you want to install.
 - A working Hyper-V installation (optional if you want to boot natively from the .vhdx).